SAP-samples/teched2023-AD261/exercises/ex4/README.md

 </br><img width="322" alt="image" src="images/ALM-History-Full.png">

 ## Summary

 You've now deployed the changes to PROD system.
+Next step would be to verify logs and content availability

 Continue to - [Exercise 5 - View deployed content in Prod account](../ex5/README.md)